Coming Soon

 by Molière • Directed by Debbie Schneider

-In this gender-blind production of Molière’s classic satire, Argan, a hypochondriac convinced they are constantly on the brink of death, schemes to marry their child to a doctor in order to secure free healthcare.
-Surrounded by a parade of questionable physicians, endless treatments, and opportunists eager to profit from their fears, Argan becomes the center of a household increasingly fed up with their medical obsessions.
+In this raucous production of Molière’s classic satire, Argan, a hypochondriac convinced he is constantly on the brink of death, schemes to marry his daughter to a doctor in order to secure free healthcare.
+Surrounded by a parade of questionable physicians, endless treatments, and opportunists eager to profit from his fears, Argan becomes the center of a household increasingly fed up with his medical obsessions.

 Packed with sharp wit, physical comedy, and larger-than-life characters, The Imaginary Invalid gleefully skewers medical fads, professional ego, and the universal tendency to catastrophize every sniffle.
 Written more than 350 years ago, Molière’s final play still feels surprisingly modern—and proves that some anxieties (and quack cures) never go out of style.